 The term 'modern slavery' covers both slavery and human trafficking.
 ScottishPower, and so the Company, is committed to human and labour rights and to eliminating modern slavery that could in any way be connected to its business.
-In accordance with the Modern Slavery Act 2015, ScottishPower has produced its own Modern Slavery Statement, which is subject to annual approval by the Board of Directors of SPL.
-This statement is published on the ScottishPower website at: www.scottishpower.com / 'Sustainability'/ 'Sustainable business'/'ScottishPower's Modern Slavery Statement'.
+In accordance with the Modern Slavery Act 2015, ScottishPower has produced its own Modern Slavery Statement, which is subject to annual approval by the board of directors of SPL.
+This statement is published on the ScottishPower website at: www.scottishpower.com / 'Corporate Governance'/ 'Governance and Sustainability System'/ 'Social Commitment'/ 'ScottishPower Modern Slavery Policy'.